nachokhan/ask-my-db/README.md

 ### Usage

 1. **Initialize the Database**:
     Ensure your database is set up and has the required tables.
-You can use the provided migration scripts or setup manually.
+You can use the provided migration scripts or set it up manually.

 2. **Run the Application**:
     ```bash